ditherworks/ditherworks_tools/README.md

 Each tool is self-reliant and kept in it's own folder so pick and choose whatever bits you might need and run the demo scene if you want to see them in action

+### console
+A simple debug console for registering and parsing commands linked to custom callables

 ### debug_lines
 An autoload class allowing that will render lines and points in 3D, quickly and easily.
 They can last a single frame or hold for a fixed period.